martinhenri/kikito-website/README.md

 ### TODO
 #### P1
 - Arrange images in a grid
+- Add description to image
+- reset local storage on exitpage
 - Fix manifest.json
 - Create a similar background without using an image
   - at least adding placeholder background during loading time to prevent white flash